 I certify that this brief conforms to the requirements of Rules 341(a) and (b).
-The length of this brief, excluding the pages or words contained in the Rule 341(d) cover, the certificate of compliance, the certificate of service, and those matters to be appended to the brief under Rule 342(a), is 23 pages.
+The length of this brief, excluding the pages or words contained in the Rule 341(d) cover, the Rule 341(h)(1) table of contents and statement of points and authorities, the Rule341(c) certificate of compliance, the certificate of service, and those matters to be appended to the brief under Rule 342(a), is 23 pages.